 30.Write a fun comparison post between one aspect of your business, and something totally unrelated (such as a popular TV show, pop culture phenomenon or news story).

 31.Find someone else’s blog post that you agree or disagree with and write reasons why you agree or disagree.
+You don’t need to mention the other person if it’s too icky, but even just a general “there’s been a lot of discussion recently about xyz”.

 32.Ask experts to share a business tip with you and do a roundup of their responses.